rspack-contrib/rsbuild-plugin-check-syntax/README.md

 - **Type:** `('source' | 'output' | 'reason' | 'code')[]`
 - **Default:** `[]`

-`excludeErrorLogs` is used to ignore specific syntax error messages during detection.
-You can pass in one or more syntax error messages to ignore.
+`excludeErrorLogs` is used to ignore specified syntax error messages after detection.
+You can pass in one or more error message types to ignore.

 - **Example:**

-For example, to ignore the reason and code displayed by the terminal
+For example, to ignore the reason and code displayed in the terminal.

 ```ts
 pluginCheckSyntax({